sankarkota555/poc-spring-security-SAML/README.md

 4) Using logout link you can logout from application.

 # Integrate in your app
-Please change below beans or variables in your [SAMLSecurityConfig.java](src/main/java/com/aa/security/saml/config/SAMLSecurityConfig.java) as per your requirement.
+Please follow below steps and change beans and variables in your [SAMLSecurityConfig.java](src/main/java/com/aa/security/saml/config/SAMLSecurityConfig.java) as per your requirement.
 1) Change ENTITY_ID to your unique ID.

  Example: